openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 ### Quick Contribute
 In integrated third-party systems such as Blackboard™ and Moodle™, the Integration screen Contribute page enables a Quick Contribute control.

-Users can navigate to and select a file that is automatically contributed as an EQUELLA resource into the chosen EQUELLA collection and added to the integration’s course list.
+Users can navigate to and select a file that is automatically contributed as an openEquella resource into the chosen openEquella collection and added to the integration’s course list.

-The Quick Contribute control prevents duplicate files being uploaded into EQUELLA.
+The Quick Contribute control prevents duplicate files being uploaded into openEquella.
 To select a collection for Quick Contribute
 1. Select a collection from the Choose a collection drop-down list.
 2. Click Save.